Quickstart

 Section titled “Requirements”- Bun

-1.3.14or newer - An MCP client that can launch a stdio server
+1.3.14or newer - An MCP client that can launch a standard input/output (stdio) server

-- At least one supported AI command-line tool, if you want real agent execution; see Supported Harnesses
+- At least one supported artificial intelligence (AI) command-line tool for real agent execution

 Install from npm